 fallback

-fallback is similar to swap with two differences:
+is similar to swap

-1. It begins with an incredibly small (~100ms) 'block' period where text is hidden, after which it shows the fallback font.
+- It begins with an incredibly small (~100ms) 'block' period where text is hidden, after which it shows the fallback font.

-2. If the web font doesn’t load within a short period (~3s), the fallback font will be used for the rest of the page’s lifetime.
+- If the web font doesn’t load within a short period (~3s), the fallback font will be used for the rest of the page’s lifetime.

-If you’re not fussed whether the user sees your web font the first time they visit your site (chances are they’re not that fussed themselves), fallback is a good choice.
+If you’re not fussed whether the user sees your web font the first time they visit your site (chances are they’re not that fussed themselves), fallback

 optional

-optional is similar to fallback, but it gives the font an extremely short period of time (~100ms) to load, after which it won’t be swapped.
+, but it gives the font an extremely short period of time (~100ms) to load, after which it won’t be swapped.
 It does, however, have an additional feature where it lets the browser decide to abort the font request if the connection is too slow for the font to load.

 Each font on your page will have its own FOIT/FOUT period — fonts are swapped individually as they load, not when they’ve all loaded.
 This can lead to some unfortunate behaviour (see the Mitt Romney Web Font Problem).
 For full control over font loading, you’ll need to look into JavaScript solutions (which we’ll cover in part 2).